ar-cyber/ERM/readme.md

 3. Fixed the issues with `/duty manage` where the embed would not update, and roles would not be assigned.
 4. Allowed global sync regardless of what environment
 5. Disabled Jishaku (DO NOT RE-ENABLE IT)
+6. Added staff request configuration (it was omitted for some reason)

 ## Extra information